 Tip #6: Become Your 30-Second Pitch

-Okay, not really, but you should craft it well enough that it gives a recruiter enough information to begin a meaningful discussion.
-This is your time to introduce yourself and why you’re a good candidate for their company - it’s the most important thirty seconds in your entire conversation with that recruiter.
-Make a good first impression!
+Not literally, but craft it well enough that it gives a recruiter enough information to begin a meaningful discussion.
+This is your time to introduce yourself and show why you’re a good candidate for their company - it’s the most important thirty seconds in your entire conversation with that recruiter, so make a good first impression!

 Tip #7: Don’t Forget the Little Things

-Logistics are just as important as your resume, your interview prep, and even your 30-second intro.
-Make sure you print out enough copies of your resume, and bring a padfolio and a pen.
-You should be taking notes on what you talk about with the recruiter, either discreetly during your conversation or just after - and make sure you write down their name!
-Ask for a business card or jot it down so that you can send a follow-up later.
+Logistics are just as important as your resume, interview prep, and your 30-second intro.
+Print out enough copies of your resume and bring a padfolio and a pen.
+Take notes on what you talk about with the recruiter, either discreetly during your conversation or immediately after.
+Most importantly, remember their name!
+Ask for a business card or write it down so you can send a follow-up later.

-Don’t forget your student ID.
-You’ll need to check in and grab a map before you can get networking.
-Also, make sure you dress in business casual clothing, with comfortable (but nice!) shoes.
-You’ll be standing for a while!
+Don’t forget your student ID, check in at the door, and grab a map before diving into networking.
+Also, make sure you dress in business casual clothing (or to your industry's preference) with comfortable (but nice!) shoes.
+You’ll be walking around and standing for a while.

 Tip #8: Don’t Stand Out for the Wrong Reasons

 This is your time to shine, stand out, and be remembered - but not for the wrong reasons.
 Be polite, dress nice, and don’t monopolize a recruiter’s time.
-Don’t just drop off your resume and leave - these recruiters have come here to stand for four hours and talk to students, and they want to get to know you.
-And don’t make negative comments.
-Recruiters are people too, and they can hear you when you say bad things about companies or other recruiters at the fair.
-If you must complain, wait until you’re back in your dorm.
+Recruiters have traveled to get to know Notre Dame students, so make the most of the time allotted.
+Keep any negative comments to yourself - recruiters can hear and take note of comments made about companies or other recruiters at the fair.

 Tip #9: Don’t Worry!

 If you don’t find a job or an internship at the fair, don’t worry!
 There are plenty of other resources online and at the Center for Career Development.
-Make an appointment with one of our career counselors or come to one of our Learning Labs.
+Make an appointment with a career counselor or come to a Learning Lab.
 Explore Handshake for other opportunities and events, or look on CareerShift, BradTraverse, Vault, or any of the other job databases on the Center for Career Development website.